mesfint/task-mgt-dashboard/README.md

-<i>This is a Personal Project built from scratch to update my skills on techs like, React, TS, RTL , state management and Performance improvements </i>
+<i>This is a Personal Project built from scratch to update my skills on techs like, React, TS, RTL , state management and Performance Optimization </i>
 <i>Any one can take this project as a challenge for a home task assignment to Frontend developer's role</i>
 <i> FEEL FREE TO PLAY AROUND WITH THE CODE.</i>